-The kinetic energy of the rolling body’s center of mass, i.e., the kinetic energy of translation, is m(vcm)2/2, where m is the body’s mass and vcm is the center of mass velocity.
+The kinetic energy of the rolling body’s centre of mass, i.e., the kinetic energy of translation, is m(vcm)2/2, where m is the body’s mass and vcm is the centre of mass velocity.

 Substitute I = mk2 where k is the corresponding radius of a rapidly moving body and ω=vcm/R where R is the radius of the circular moving body.